Eng-Mohamed-Osama/Our-Portfolio-Slider/README.md

 # Our-Portfolio-Slider
- his is a slider that display the portfolio of a company in a unique sections it was created using HTML ,CSS and Javascript
+ this is a slider that display the portfolio of a company in  unique sections it was created using HTML ,CSS and Javascript